kush-gupt/bootc-demo/README.md

 ## Building Images

+### Quick Start

-Use the provided script to build all four versions sequentially:
+Use the provided script to build all four versions for your native architecture:

 ```bash
 ./scripts/local-build.sh